MehradYaghoobi/ImageProcessing/README.md

 It will be refactored
 ----------------------
-Grayscale
+1-Grayscale
-Histogram
+2-Histogram
-Histogram Equalization
+3-Histogram Equalization
-Negative
+4-Negative
-Thresholding
+5-Thresholding
-Median Filter
+6-Median Filter
-Spatial Filtering
+7-Spatial Filtering
 ----------------------
 Without using libraries like CV